 Quick Facts about the Clarence UPK Program

-- It runs five days a week, 2½ hours per day, for a 180-day program that follows the District calendar.
+- Five days a week, 2½ hours per day, 180-day program that follows the District calendar

-- Each classroom has up to 18 students, a certified teacher and a classroom aide.
+- Each provider has up to 18 students, a certified teacher and a classroom aide

-- Select centers offer “wrap-around” child care at family expense.
-Please contact the providers for further details.
+- Select centers offer “wrap-around” child care at family expense (contact the providers for further details)

 What is the lottery process?

 A lottery will be used to choose children for placement in the UPK program.
 Applications are selected at random; the first 90 will be placed with a provider based on the ranking on the application.
 Students will be placed with the first choice on the application as long as vacancies remain.
 If the first choice is at capacity, students will be placed with the second choice.
 If the second is full, they will be placed with third choice, and so on.
 Children not initially placed will be kept on a general waitlist, which will remain active until the end of the school year.

 Yes, the lottery is open to parents.
 The time and location will be updated on the website.
 Please note, space is limited.

 How will I be notified?

 You will receive a letter indicating placement or waitlist position after the drawing.
 Results will not be given by telephone or email.
 The letter will typically be mailed the afternoon of the drawing or the following morning.
 The placement letter must be returned by the due date indicated.
 We strictly adhere to all timelines, otherwise, the spot will be awarded to another student.